Search vs. Display Advertising in 2017

 If you are a new company or are selling a product or service that people are unaware of, you may want to start by focusing on branding with your display ads.
 The Google Display Network is a great way to get in front of potential customers who don’t know your brand yet.

-To use a real life example, the display network is almost like advertising at a sports arena.
+To use a real life example, display campaigns are almost like advertising at a sports arena.
 There are sponsorships and banners all over the arena, yet everyone is focused on the game.
 This is still a good investment for advertisers, however, as they know their audience and can relate their brand or ads to their sporting experience, making those ads extremely relevant to the target audience.

 This is a similar approach to display advertising – even though people who see display ads are usually doing something else online, you can target a specific audience so they’ll pay attention to your ads, making your investment worthwhile.
 Display ads allow you to target people based on demographic or what keywords are in the content they are reading.